-The first stage involves knowledge of the counting numbers, as relates to primitive consciousness characteristic of many traditional tribes and young children.
+In the first stage, knowledge of the counting numbers relates to primitive consciousness characteristic of many traditional tribes and young children.
 Here, the inner contents of the unconscious are unwittingly projected into outer, conscious experience.
 In cybernetic terms, observer and observed are unconsciously merged during the act of making/discovering distinctions in ongoing experience.
-Translated into the language of contemporary neuroscience, this stage depends upon procedural and implicit memory whose capacity is hard-wired into the primitive brain.
-This type of memory is unconscious, in the more contemporary meaning of the word, embraced by neuroscientists like Jaak Panksapp, Allan Schore, and Daniel Siegel.
-Whereas Freud's unconscious consists of repressed knowledge dynamically pushed beneath the surface of conscious awareness, contemporary neuroscientists view much of the brain's work as unconscious in a different sense.
-The self-organization of autonomic and limbic systems occurs subcortically, beneath the threshold of consciousness, operating on time scales too rapid ever to reach conscious awareness.
-This distinction between material pushed out of awareness and that which awareness can never reach becomes critical to my later assertion of fractal geometry as the abstract formalization for the ever-receding threshold between conscious and unconscious processes.
+Translated into the language of contemporary neuroscience, this stage depends upon procedural memory whose capacity is hard-wired into the primitive brain.
+This type of memory is unconscious, in the more contemporary meaning of the word, embraced by cognitive scientists and neuroscientists like Jim Grisby, Allan Schore, and Daniel Siegel.

+Whereas Freud's unconscious consisted of repressed knowledge dynamically pushed beneath the surface of conscious awareness, contemporary neuroscientists view much of the brain's work as unconscious in that self-organizational processes appropriate neural circuitry functioning well beneath the threshold of conscious awareness.
+This distinction becomes critical to my later assertion of fractal geometry as the abstract formalization for the ever-receding threshold between conscious and unconscious processes.

-During stage two of collective human consciousness, zero emerges as a symbol around the dawn of the Christian era.
-Within Peircean semiotics, zero represents an important portmanteau, a sign that carries double meaning, in this case, by embodying paradox.
-Zero is a symbol form of no-thing that also means some-thing.
+Stage two in collective human consciousness involves the emergence of zero as a symbol around the dawn of the Christian era.
+Within Peircean semiotics, zero represents an important portmanteau, a sign that carries double meaning, in this case, by embodying paradox: Zero is a symbol for no-thing that also means some-thing.
 In modern number notation zero serves as a placeholder that enables us endlessly to recycle the same ten digits.
 By eliminating the need for a different symbol to represent each new number, zero provides an invisible, underground unity to the number system.
 Here we see early glimmerings of Kauffman's virtual logic-the play of imagination that sharpens focus on "real" distinctions.

-Recycled digits brought the first formal sign of fractal dynamics within mathematics, albeit in inchoate form, because full arithmetic expression involves self-similar, nested structure on ever-grander scales of magnitude across the 10's, 100's, 1000's number columns.
-Whereas modern number notation represents a somewhat trivial example of self-similarity, in that it lacks the fractional dimensionality of true fractal form, SUNY philosophers Patrick Grim, Gary Mar, and Paul St. Denis (1998) assert significantly that all of mathematics and logic can be modelled on the computer as an infinitely expanding fractal system.
-Figure 3 illustrates one aspect of their system: how paradoxes of self-reference can be iterated on the computer.
+Recycled digits brought the first formal sign of fractal dynamics, albeit in inchoate form, because full arithmetic expression involves self-similar structure on evergrander scales of magnitude across the 10's, 100's, 1000's number columns.
+Whereas modern number notation represents a somewhat trivial example of self-similarity, SUNY philosophers Patrick Grim, Gary Mar, and Paul St. Denis (1998) assert more significantly that all of mathematics and logic can be modeled on the computer as an infinitely expanding fractal system.